발우공양

 Dammi is the taste of chewing or taste by food texture.
 Dammi is the dish of unique texture and recipe, from which one can enjoy the chewing texture of food.

-(Deep-fried assorted mushrooms coated with chili sauce)
+(Deep-fried assorted mushroom coated with chilli pepper paste)

 Seongso(Noodle)